-Another 25 words (2 lines of text) are included under the topic Early Schiavo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 19 words (1 lines of text) are included under the topic Early Schiavo Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Guy Sciavoni, who was recorded as one of the early Italian Immigrants to Seneca Fall, New York between the years 1884-1915; and V. Schiavone, who arrived in New York aboard the S.S.
 Anglia in 1891..

 Contemporary Notables of the name Schiavo (post 1700)

 - Rev. John Lo Schiavo S.J. (b.
 1925), American educator, Chancellor of the University of San Francisco (1991), 25th President of the University of San Francisco (1977-1991)

 - Mary Fackler Schiavo J.D., American former Inspector General of the United States Department of Transportation

 - Pasco Schiavo, American Republican politician, Postmaster at Hazleton, Pennsylvania, 1933 (acting, 1933) CITATION[CLOSE]